Toll-like receptor 3: Structure

+Toll-like receptor 3 (TLR3) is a type I transmembrane receptor consisting of an extracellular ectodomain (PF13855, PF13516), a single transmembrane helix (PF17968), and a cytoplasmic Toll/interleukin-1 receptor (TIR) signaling domain (PF01582).
+Its ectodomain forms a large horseshoe-shaped solenoid built from 23 leucine-rich repeats (LRRs), each stabilized by conserved asparagine residues that create extensive hydrogen-bonding networks along the coil, with specialized N- and C-terminal cap domains closing off the horseshoe's ends.

 Function

 TLR3 is a member of the toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
 The various TLRs exhibit different patterns of expression.
 This receptor is most abundantly expressed in placenta and pancreas, and is restricted to the dendritic subpopulation of the leukocytes.
 It recognizes dsRNA associated with viral infection, and induces the activation of IRF3 and NF-κB.
 Unlike other TLRs, TLR3 uses TRIF as the sole adaptor.
 IRF3 ultimately induces the production of type I interferons.
 It may thus play a role in host defense against viruses.

 TLR3 recognizes double-stranded RNA, a form of genetic information carried by some viruses such as reoviruses.
 Additionally, an ephemeral form of double-stranded RNA exists as a replicative intermediate during virus replication.
 Upon recognition, TLR3 induces the activation of IRF3 to increase production of type I interferons which signal other cells to increase their antiviral defenses.
 Double-stranded RNA is also recognised by the cytoplasmic receptors RIG-I and MDA-5.

 TLR3 displays a protective role in mouse models of atherosclerosis, and activation of TLR3 signaling is associated with ischemic preconditioning-induced protection against brain ischemia and attenuation of reactive astrogliosis.
 Furthermore, TLR3 activation has been shown to promote hair follicle regeneration in skin wound healing.
 In addition, TLR3 activators show effects on human vascular cells.